AMORTEGUY | |

 Sunday 30th

 Mark and Mom left at dark 30 in the morning to head back.
 We slept in some, had some very frozen milk with our cereal from our fridge that we were not sure was working.
 Showered and packed up and headed out to the east coast of Washington.
 Followed the Colombia River on the Washington side.
 Made it as far as Spokane and stayed at a KOA.
 Kinda like staying at the Disneyland of campgrounds.
 Pulled in late and left as early as we could.
 Figuring that KOA's may not be the favorite place to stay along the journey.
+In the fascinating mining town of Wallace, ID

 Monday 1st

 On our way again we crossed into Idaho early morning.
 Scenery changed rather quickly.
 Eastern Washington was flat, dry and not many trees but Idaho had trees, and mountains.
 About 11:00 we found a small town tucked in the mountain side, Wallace Idaho.
 We decided to stop and check it out.
 It was like walking onto a movie set from a western telling the story of a miners life.
 Wallace was full of history and fun to walk around in.
 Who knew the "Center of the Universe" was in Wallace Idaho.
 Had lunch on the sidewalk downtown.
 I went into the jewelry story and found a beautiful pair of sliver hoop earrings made but a local artist and silver mined locally.
 Walked through an antique shop that was probably the local mercantile back in the mining boom 100 years ago.
 Picked up a Life magazine dated a week after President Kennedy was assassinated, 50 years ago, hard to believe I was alive at that time.
 Then it was back on the road.
 We were headed to Bigfork MT, in hopes of seeing my Aunt Nita who was there at her cabin.
 The drive was beautiful, but after numerous attempts to get in touch with her and find her house we finally settled into a small campground and went to explore the area.
 Bigfork really should be Smallfork.
 Not much of a town but cute none the less.
 We found a nice place on the marina to have a drink and then went to the grocery store to purchase dinner to make our first meal in the trailer.
 Chicken sandwiches and Mac'n'Cheese.
 Had to sit inside at the table since it was so hot and muggy but found out that the air conditioner works great.
 After it cooled down we sat outside and enjoyed the quiet and our Blue Bunny ice cream sandwiches.
 When the bugs started biting we headed inside and found that the wifi actually worked well.
 I researched some campsites in the Yellowstone area but decided that we'd take our chances and see what we can find.
+Big Fork camping, MT

 Mannix Family Ranch, MT (bad data connection)